Crossover (2006 film)

 Crossover is a 2006 American sports drama film.
 Crossover stars Anthony Mackie, Wesley Jonathan, Wayne Brady, Alecia Fears, Eva Pigford, Lil' JJ, Kristen Wilson, & AND1 streetball player Philip Champion in his film debut.
 It was written and directed by Preston A. Whitmore II and produced by Frank Mancuso Jr. Crossover was shot primarily in two cities in the United States, Detroit and Los Angeles.
-It was filmed between July 22, 2005 and August 28, 2005.
+It was filmed between July 22, 2005, and August 28, 2005.

-The film was released in September 1, 2006, and was panned by critics.
+The film was released by Sony Pictures Releasing on September 1, 2006, and was panned by critics while grossing $7 million against a $5.8 million budget.